-The ability of TCDD and other dioxin-like compounds to modulate a number of biochemical parameters in a species-, tissue-, and temporal-specific manner is well recognized.
-Despite the ever-expanding list of these responses over the past 20 years and the elegant work on the molecular mechanisms mediating some of these, there still exists a considerable gap between our knowledge of these changes and the degree to which they are related to the more complex biological and toxic endpoints elicited by these chemicals.
-A framework for considering these responses in a mode-of action context is discussed later in this document.
+The ability of 2,3,7,8-TCDD and other dioxin-like compounds to modulate a number of biochemical parameters in a species-, tissue-, and temporal-specific manner is well recognized.
+Despite the ever-expanding list of these responses over the past 20 years and the elegant work on the molecular mechanisms mediating some of these, there still exists a considerable gap between our knowledge of the biochemical changes and the degree to which they are related to the more complex biological and toxicological endpoints elicited by these chemicals.
+A framework for considering these responses in a mode of action context is discussed later in this document.

 TCDD-elicited activation of the Ah receptor has been clearly shown to mediate altered transcription of a number of genes, including several oncogenes and those encoding growth factors, receptors, hormones, and drug-metabolizing enzymes.
-Figure 2-2 provides an illustrative list of gene products shown to be mediated by TCDD.
-Although this list is not meant to be exhaustive, it demonstrates the range of potential dioxin impacts.
+Figure 2-2 provides an illustrative list of gene products whose regulation or activity is modulated by 2,3,7,8-TCDD.
+Although this list is not meant to be exhaustive, it demonstrates the range of potential dioxin impacts on pathways with potential to lead to adverse effects.

-As discussed in Volume 2, Chapter 2, it is possible that the TCDD-elicited alteration of activity of these genes may occur through a variety of mechanisms, including signal transduction processes.
-These alterations in gene activity may be secondary to other biochemical events that may be directly regulated transcriptionally by the AhR.
-Some of the changes may also occur by post-transcriptional processes such as mRNA stabilization and altered phosphorylation (Gaido et al., 1992; Matsumura, 1994).
-Thus, the molecular mechanisms by which many, if not most, of the biochemical processes discussed herein are altered by TCDD treatment remain to be determined.
-Nevertheless, it is presumed, based on the cumulative evidence available, that all of these processes are mediated by the binding of TCDD to the AhR.
-Although the evidence for the involvement of the AhR in all of these processes has not always been ascertained, structure-activity relationships, genetic data, and reports from the use of biological models like "knockout" mice that are lacking the Ah receptor (AhR-/-) are consistent with the involvement of the AhR as the initial step leading to many of these biochemical alterations.
+As discussed in Part II, Chapter 2, it is possible that the TCDD-elicited alteration of activity of these genes may occur through a variety of mechanisms.
+The transcription of some genes may be directly regulated by the activated AhR.
+Other alterations in gene expression may be secondary to the initial biochemical events directly regulated transcriptionally by the AhR.
+Some of the changes may also occur by post-transcriptional processes such as messenger ribonucleic acid (mRNA) stabilization or altered protein phosphorylation (Gaido et al., 1992; Matsumura, 1994).
+Thus, the molecular mechanisms by which many, if not most, of the biochemical processes discussed herein are altered by 2,3,7,8-TCDD treatment remain to be determined.
+Nevertheless, it is presumed, based on the cumulative evidence available, that all of these processes are mediated by the binding of 2,3,7,8-TCDD to the AhR.
+Although the evidence for the involvement of the AhR in all of these processes has not always been ascertained, structure-activity relationships, genetic data, and reports from the use of biological models like "knockout" mice that are lacking the AhR (AhR^{-/-}) are consistent with the involvement of the AhR as the initial step leading to many of these biochemical alterations.
 In fact, for every biochemical response that has been well studied, the data are consistent with the particular response being dependent on the AhR.